philschmid/efsync/README.md

-  'subnet_Id': 'subnet-xxx', # subnet of which the efs is running in 'ec2_key_name':'efsync-asd913fjgq3',  # required key name for starting the ec2 instance 'clean_efs': 'all', # Defines if the EFS should be cleaned up before. values: `'all'`,`'pip'`,`'file'` uploading 'aws_profile': 'efysnc', # aws iam profile with required permission configured in .aws/credentials 'aws_region': 'eu-central-1', # the aws region where the efs is running 'efs_pip_dir': 'lib',  # pip directory on ec2 'python_version': 3.8,  # python version used for installing pip dependencies -> should be used as lambda runtime afterwads
+  'subnet_Id': 'subnet-xxx', # subnet of which the efs is running in 'ec2_key_name':'efsync-asd913fjgq3',  # required key name for starting the ec2 instance 'clean_efs': 'all', # Defines if the EFS should be cleaned up before. values: `'all'`,`'pip'`,`'file'` uploading 'aws_profile': 'efsync', # aws iam profile with required permission configured in .aws/credentials 'aws_region': 'eu-central-1', # the aws region where the efs is running 'efs_pip_dir': 'lib',  # pip directory on ec2 'python_version': 3.8,  # python version used for installing pip dependencies -> should be used as lambda runtime afterwads